 Bach Flower Essences

 The 38 Bach Flower Essences are used to balance the mind and restore harmony.
 In Dr. Bach’s system, a holistic approach to healing aims at curing underlying emotional problems.
 Individual essences are blended to tackle a variety of issues experienced by individuals.

-The Bach Flower Essence Willow is effective in treating those who tend to wallow in self-pity.Read the complete article
+The Bach Flower Essence White Chestnut is an effective way to treat individuals who suffer from uncontrollable thoughts.Read the complete article

 Dr. Edward Bach was born in Worcestershire, England in the year 1886.
 He became a surgeon in 1912 and worked at University College Hospital in London.
 His private medical practice was held at the world-famous Harley Street.Read the complete article